rinocloud/rinocloud-python/README.md

 Rinocloud python is an easy way to organise scientific datasets in python.
 The library is open source (MIT License), so you are free to modify it to suit your needs.

+Typically when doing simulations/experiments/modelling you have a bunch of parameters, which we call metadata, and an actual dataset, which is big list of numbers.
+This library aims to make taking care of the metadata and dataset easy.

 - [Installation](#installation)
 - [Examples](#examples)
 - [Documentation](#documentation)